valdiman/Individual-PCB-Flux-Lake-Michigan/README.md

 This README file was generated on March 02 2022 by Andres Martinez (ORCID: 0000-0002-0572-1494)

 This README file describes R code to calculate the air-water flux of individual PCB congeners from southern Lake Michigan from air and water active samples from September 2010.
 It includes a Monte Carlo simulation.
 Net, absorption and volatilization fluxes can be calculated. (i) For net fluxes, keep both air and water concentrations, (ii) for absoprtion, water concentration should be 0 and (iii) for volatilization, air concentration should be 0.
 This change can be perform in line 245.
 The code is written to calculate per deployment time, thus concentrations and meteorological data need to be selected.
-The data can be downloaded from PANGAEA (link), using the R package pangaear (https://cran.microsoft.com/snapshot/2022-01-01/web/packages/pangaear/pangaear.pdf).
+The data can be downloaded from PANGAEA, using the R package pangaear (https://cran.microsoft.com/snapshot/2022-01-01/web/packages/pangaear/pangaear.pdf).

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661 and the U.S. Environmental Protection Agency’s Great Lakes National Program Office (Grant No. GL-00E00515-0).
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.